 Application Guard makes sure anyone using Microsoft Edge stays protected.
-Any thread devices for Edge is mitigated using Microsoft’s Hyper-V virtualization technology.
+Any thread devices for Edge are mitigated using Microsoft’s Hyper-V virtualization technology.
 Access to actual memory, local storage, other installed applications, are hidden from the attacker.
 It is part of the Windows Defender Device Guard.

 4] Windows Defender Exploit Guard

 Exploit Guard is a pre-boot security feature that protects devices and systems from boot-level malware.
 If the attacker tries to attach a driver which doesn’t carry a digital certificate, then it will not load Windows or the driver.
-It only allows authorized files, drivers and apps.
+It only allows authorized files, drivers, and apps.

 5] User Account Control